 Skip to main content

-This paper presents two low-power wideband frequency doublers operating above 220 GHz fabricated in a 22 nm FDSOI CMOS technology: chip 1 is a driverless frequency doubler; chip 2 integrates the same doubler with a pre-driver.
-Both doubler cores are based on a pseudo-differential common source topology.
-Chip 1 achieves a low measured conversion loss of 6.1 dB at 254 GHz.
-With a DC power consumption of 12.4 mW this amounts to a high total power efficiency of 5.6%.
-Additionally, the circuit occupies an active chip area of only 0.046 mm².
-To the best of the authors' knowledge, this is the highest reported efficiency for a frequency doubler in the frequency range above 200 GHz in advanced CMOS nodes.
-In addition to this, chip 2 achieves a conversion gain (CG) of 3.4 dB and an efficiency of 2.2%.
-Both chips achieve a large 3 dB bandwidth in excess of 24%.
+This paper presents a comparison of two low-power wideband frequency doublers operating above 220 GHz fabricated in a 22 nm FDSOI CMOS technology: chip 1 is a driverless frequency doubler; chip 2 integrates a pre-driver followed by a frequency doubler.
+The doubler core used in both chips is based on a pseudo-differential common source topology.
+The standalone doubler (chip 1) achieves a low measured conversion loss of 6.1 dB at 254 GHz.
+Along with a low DC power consumption PDC of 12.4mW at a Psat of 0.2 dBm, this amounts to an outstanding power efficiency ηtot of 5.6%.
+Additionally, the circuit occupies a minimal active chip area of only 0.046mm².
+To the best of the authors’ knowledge, this is the highest reported efficiency for a doubler in the frequency range above 200 GHz in advanced CMOS nodes.
+In addition to this, the second chip with a driver amplifier (chip 2) achieves a conversion gain (CG) of 3.4 dB and an efficiency of 2.2%.
+Both chips achieve a very good 3 dB bandwidth in excess of 24%.